 If I need to send my Surface in for service, what should I do to ensure the privacy of my data before sending in my Surface device?

 You are the best person to look after your data.
 If you can turn on your Surface, Microsoft recommends that you back up the data valuable to you before sending your Surface device to a Microsoft Service Center.
 Then, take steps to erase all data from the Surface.
 For more info, see How to prepare your Surface for service.

 If you can turn on your Surface Duo, reset it to factory settings before you send it to us for service.
 This turns off phone protection and erases all the data on your Surface Duo.
 For more info, see Prepare your Surface Duo for service.

 If you need to ensure the security of your sensitive data by destroying all information from your Surface devices safely and permanently, use the Microsoft Surface Data Eraser tool.

 Even though the Microsoft Surface Data Eraser tool is compatible with Windows 10 S, you won’t be able to create the USB stick on Windows 10 S.

 The Microsoft Surface Data Eraser tool is a custom tool for Surface devices running Windows 10.
 It doesn't work on Surface Duo.

 Does my Surface use removable media to store data?
 Can I remove it, or can I have Microsoft remove it and send it to me to ensure I always maintain ownership of the data?

 Most Surface models don't have removable storage media.
-In some models, such as the Surface Laptop 3, Surface Laptop Go, and Surface Pro X, the solid-state drive (SSD) is only removable by skilled professional technicians following Microsoft instructions.
+In some models, the solid-state drive (SSD) is only removable by skilled professional technicians following Microsoft instructions.
+These models include: